Joint dislocation

 A joint dislocation, also called luxation, occurs when there is an abnormal separation in the joint, where two or more bones meet.
 A partial dislocation is referred to as a subluxation.
-Dislocations are often caused by sudden trauma on the joint like an impact or fall.
-A joint dislocation can cause damage to the surrounding ligaments, tendons, muscles, and nerves.
-Dislocations can occur in any major joint (shoulder, knees, etc.) or minor joint (toes, fingers, etc.).
+Dislocations are commonly caused by sudden trauma to the joint like during a car accident or fall.
+A joint dislocation can damage the surrounding ligaments, tendons, muscles, and nerves.
+Dislocations can occur in any major joint (shoulder, knees, hips) or minor joint (toes, fingers).
 The most common joint dislocation is a shoulder dislocation.

-Treatment for joint dislocation is usually by closed reduction, that is, skilled manipulation to return the bones to their normal position.
-Reduction should only be performed by trained medical professionals, because it can cause injury to soft tissue and/or the nerves and vascular structures around the dislocation.
+The treatment for joint dislocation is usually by closed reduction, that is, skilled manipulation to return the bones to their normal position.
+Only trained medical professionals should perform reductions since the manipulation can cause injury to the surrounding soft tissue, nerves, or vascular structures.

-Symptoms and signs
+Signs and symptoms

 The following symptoms are common with any type of dislocation.